knative/docs/docs/eventing/samples/sequence/sequence-with-broker-trigger/README.md

 ## Prerequisites

 For this example, we'll assume you have set up a `Broker` and an `InMemoryChannel` as well as Knative Serving (for our functions).
-The examples use `newbroker` namespace, again, if your broker lives in another Namespace, you will need to modify the examples to reflect this.
+The examples use `default` namespace, again, if your broker lives in another Namespace, you will need to modify the examples to reflect this.
 If you want to use different type of `Channel`, you will have to modify the